This page contains affiliate links, which means we may receive compensation if you complete a form.

 Covered Medical Reasons

 Medicaid and other private insurance plans may pay for three types of covered medical reasons relating to your pending tubal reversal procedure.
 Each phase or category must be medically necessary.
-Medically necessary means that procedure prevents, diagnoses, or treats an injury, disease, or symptoms.
+Medically necessary means that the therapy prevents, diagnoses, or treats an injury, disease, or symptoms.

-You may be able to get your Medicaid or private insurance plan to cover certain tubal reversal pre-surgery testing steps.
+You may be able to get your Medicaid or private insurance plan to cover specific tubal reversal pre-surgery testing steps.
 Ask your clinic to code the test for a medically necessary reason.

 - Pre-operative bloodwork to spot infections (STD, HIV, or Hepatitis)